-In our experience, successful AI adoption depends on six factors (Figure 7).
-These are the same for all organizations across industries, though some of the underlying challenges are specific to healthcare.
+In our experience, successful AI adoption depends on six factors (figure 2.6).
+These are the same for all organizations across industries, though some of the underlying challenges are specific to health care.

 The first factor is a mission-led roadmap.
 The roadmap should offer a clear view of value, link to business objectives and mission, and be sequenced for implementation.
 A key challenge is ensuring the end state is a transformative view of the organization, not incremental.
-Each AI-enabled use case should be quantified, which presents additional hurdles for healthcare organizations because value extends into nonfinancial factors such as quality outcomes, patient safety, patient experience, clinician satisfaction, and access to care.
+Each AI-enabled use case should be quantified, which presents additional hurdles for health care organizations because value extends into nonfinancial factors such as quality outcomes, patient safety, patient experience, clinician satisfaction, and access to care.
 As noted above, we refer to this combination of financial and nonfinancial factors as total mission value.
 In our experience, the most successful organizations rely on strong collaboration between business and technology leaders to develop and implement this roadmap.

 A second factor is talent.
 Organizations must ensure that the right skills and capabilities are available across the organization.
 Talent shortages are common, especially in AI (Zwetsloot, Heston, and Arnold 2019).
-Many organizations have addressed these shortages by establishing talent hubs, sometimes in a different city with operations than headquarters, but many healthcare organizations face the additional challenge of being inherently local.
-Still, some are experimenting with ways to make this work-for example, by centralizing talent in a nearby location or using remote work options.
+Many organizations have addressed these shortages by establishing talent hubs, sometimes in a different city with operations than headquarters, but many health care organizations face the additional challenge of being inherently